 Step-by-Step APT Guide for NIRCam Deep Field Imaging with MIRI Imaging Parallels

-This walk-through of the JWST Astronomer's Proposal Tool (APT) demonstrates how to specify the observations determined in the ETC Guide for Example Science Program #22: NIRCam Deep Field Imaging with MIRI Imaging Parallels.
+This walk-through of the JWST Astronomer's Proposal Tool (APT) demonstrates how to specify the observations determined in the ETC step-by-step example for example science program #22: NIRCam Deep Field Imaging with MIRI Imaging Parallels.

 A filled out APT file can be accessed via the menu options File → JWST Example Science Proposals → NIRCam → 22 NIRCam Deep Field Imaging with MIRI Imaging Parallels in APT.
-The APT file was created with version 27.1.
-There may be inconsistencies or additional warnings or errors with other versions of APT.
+The APT file was created with version 27.3.
+There may be inconsistencies, warnings, or errors with other versions of APT.

 Fill Out Proposal Information